 Xi’an terraforming practice is unique among known sentient civilizations.
 Rather than only creating a biome to sustain life, Xi’an terraform planets to fit functions seen as necessary to the well-being of Xi’an society.
 Some functions include manufacturing, nature preservation, and religious centers.

-The Xi’an discovered terraforming roughly 6,000 years before the beginning of the First Imperial Age (about 25400 BCE), when a series of volcano eruptions forced the then-divided Houses to pool their resources to push back against the rapid cooling of their home planet.
+The Xi’an discovered terraforming roughly 6000 SEY before the beginning of the First Imperial Age (about 25400 BCE), when a series of volcanic eruptions forced the then-divided Houses to pool their resources to push back against the rapid cooling of their home planet.
 Early geohacking machines, the precursor to platform-based terraformers, stopped the catastrophic global cooling cascade before it could end life on the planet.
 Today, the Xi’an use the Th.us’ūng system as a testbed for advanced terraforming technology.